 PREP AHEAD: You can make the dumpling filling up to 48 hours in advance, then just fill and pop the cups into the oven when you’re ready.
 You can fill the cups and pop the pan in the fridge for an hour or two, but I don’t recommend leaving it longer than that.
 The filling can make the wonton wrappers quite soggy.

-INGREDIENT NOTES: Swap the ground pork for chicken, turkey or a plant-based alternative.
-If you’re worried about spice, skip the chili oil in the dipping sauce, or skip the sauce altogether and dollop each cup with garlic aioli and Kewpie mayo before adding the cucumber salsa.
+INGREDIENT NOTES: Swap the ground pork for chicken, turkey, beef, or a plant-based alternative.
+If you’re worried about spice, skip the chili oil in the dipping sauce, or skip the sauce altogether and dollop each cup with egg-free garlic aioli or instant egg-free Kewpie mayo before adding the cucumber salsa.

 Welcome!